-- 1.3.1.The SMICoP Governance Board will: - 1.3.1.1.Be responsible for the efficient operation and governance of processes within the Code; - 1.3.1.2.Be custodians of the live version of the Code; - 1.3.1.3.
-Make decisions on Change Requests for submission to the Authority; - 1.3.1.4.Own and manage the reporting and monitoring process; including publication of the Domestic Customer Survey Reports; - 1.3.1.5.
-Provide overall assurance of robustness of Code; and - 1.3.1.6.
-Prioritise and consider issues for resolution. - 1.3.2.
+- 1.3.1.
+The SMICOP Governance Board will: - 1.3.1.1.Be responsible for the efficient operation and governance of processes within the Code; - 1.3.1.2.Be custodians of the live version of the Code; - 1.3.1.3.
+Make decisions on Change Requests for submission to the Authority; - 1.3.1.4.Own and manage the reporting and monitoring process; - 1.3.1.5.
+Provide overall assurance of robustness of Code; - 1.3.1.6.
+Prioritise and consider issues for resolution; and - 1.3.1.7.
+Agree on the allocation of costs for administration of the Code; - 1.3.2.
 The SMICOP Governance Board will decide to take action as appropriate to discharge its role; - 1.3.3.The SMICoP Governance Board should have the appropriate balance of skills, experience, independence and knowledge of the Code to enable them to discharge their respective duties and responsibilities effectively; - 1.3.4.The SMICoP Governance Board will be constituted of the number of representatives, for the constituencies (each a "constituency"), as set out in the table below: